feroldi/ricing/README.md

 No knowledge is wasteful, this book will teach you the wisdom of unix systems.
 Although GUIs may seem important to a wide array of individuals, using the terminal is even more of a valuable experience for those who opt out of using it.
-Learning to serpentine your way through them will reveal to you why we use them so much.
+Learning to find your way through them will reveal to you why we use them so much.
 One sensible reason was already mentioned.
 Let's rephrase it for the sake of
 clarity: it's a standardized interface